dtrammer/AxisActionEventLib/README.md

 To understand the concept, structure and terminology of the Action & Event webservices please have a look at the official documentation here : http://www.axis.com/files/manuals/vapix_event_action_56628_en_1404.pdf

 <h3>Comments</h3>

-- ActionService and EventService inherit abstract base class SOAPRequest.
-It uses one method sendRequestAsync(...) to send a http request and returns a serviceResponse object which is a base object wrapping the http request response state and XML content.
-All the other more specific Responses objects inherit from serviceResponse.

 - Exceptions are caught and if happen the serviceResponse .isSuccess property will be false and the Content property will contain the exception message